Transia-RnD/xrpld-network-gen/README.md

 ## Commands

-### start

-This command starts a network.

-Parameters:
-- `--name`: The name of the network.
-This parameter is required.

 ### start:local

 The `start:local` command is used to start a local network.
 This command is typically run in the build directory of the rippled or xahau build.